TERREMEMBER/znbase/docs/content/stable/develop/realworld-apps/ecommerce-app.md

 });
 ```

-The dynamic attributes are loaded using the Redis-compatible YEDIS API into YugabyteDB.
+The dynamic attributes are loaded using the Redis-compatible YEDIS API into ZNbaseDB.

 ```
 ybRedisClient.zadd("allproducts:num_reviews", e.num_reviews, e.id);